killingbear999/chemical-reactor-foundation-model/README.md

 ![alt text](https://github.com/killingbear999/chemical-process-foundation-model/blob/main/reptile.png)

 ### Scope
-Within the scope of this work, we considered chemical reactors that can be described by material and energy balance equations (i.e., ODEs or PDEs).
+Within the scope of this work, we consider chemical reactors that can be described by material and energy balance equations (i.e., ODEs or PDEs).

 ### Methodology
 Our methodology comprises two distinct phases: meta-training (i.e., meta-learning using **Reptile**) and meta-testing (i.e., **physics-informed** adaptation):